 Burnaby Outpatient Program Central Intake

-Referrals are accepted through central intake from family physicians, other health professionals, and well as from individuals, family or significant others.
+Referrals are accepted through central intake from family physicians, other health professionals as well as from individuals, family or significant others.

 The Adult Short-Term Assessment and Treatment (ASTAT) program is a community mental health and substance use service that provides diagnostic assessment, short-term treatment and other support services to individuals 19 and older who are experiencing mental health and substance use concerns.